GitMax42/website/speed/index.md

 <br/>

 ## Pre-built and Pre-compressed Content
 Even the deploy process is more complex and every update takes longer, you need to generate as much pre-built and pre-compressed content as possible to avoid compressing on every request.
-When it comes to minimizing the time to first byte, nothing beats pre-built files.
+When it comes to minimising the time to first byte, nothing beats pre-built files.
 <br/>Text files like HTML, CSS, Javascript, JSON, XML and Webmanifest are good candidates for compression.
 <br/>The list of Static Site Generators (some for the now very popular [JAMstack](https://www.staticgen.com/) ) is very long but it does not matter how you generate your files - I user [vim](https://www.vim.org/), [zsh](https://en.wikipedia.org/wiki/Z_shell), [make](https://www.gnu.org/software/make/) and [perl](https://www.perl.org/) to be as framework independent as possible.